Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

 | Beard Transport | ~$274,000 | Trade creditor |

-The Caspian position merits additional attention given its structural complexity.
 When Caspian provided the $50 million second-lien term loan in January 2022, it also received a 10% equity stake in the reorganized holding company.
-This hybrid creditor-equity position meant Caspian's optimal outcome calculations differed from pure creditors or pure equity holders.
-By filing, the secured claim had grown to over $70.9 million—reflecting either additional advances, PIK interest, or both—while the equity position was likely worthless given the liability-to-asset ratio.
+By filing, the secured claim had grown to over $70.9 million—reflecting either additional advances, PIK interest, or both.

 363 Sale Process

-The company entered chapter 11 with a prepetition stalking horse agreement in place and completed a $69 million going-concern sale in just 41 days—an accelerated timeline reflecting both the urgency of the company's cash position and the substantive marketing work completed before filing.
+The company entered chapter 11 with a prepetition stalking horse agreement in place and completed a $69 million going-concern sale in 41 days.

 Prepetition marketing and the restructuring committee.
 After the Greenberg family departed the Board in January 2025, the Restructuring Committee conducted a marketing process to identify transaction alternatives.
 That process yielded three competing proposals.
 First, Diversified Holding, LLC—an entity controlled by the Greenberg family—submitted a going-concern acquisition bid with financing provided by Macquarie Equipment Capital, Inc. Second, Hilco Industrial and Ritchie Brothers submitted a joint bid that the Restructuring Committee deemed competitive with the Diversified/Macquarie going-concern offer.
 Third, Gordon Brothers submitted a bid the committee characterized as uncompetitive—the same bidder that subsequently entered the disputed side arrangement with ABL lenders.

 In August 2025, the Restructuring Committee determined that the Diversified/Macquarie going-concern transaction represented the "highest and best" offer for the company's assets.
-The committee's analysis valued the business preservation, job retention, and trade creditor relationship maintenance provided by the going-concern bid over the alternative outcomes available through competing bids.
-This selection occurred before the chapter 11 filing; the bankruptcy process would be used to obtain court approval and sale order protections rather than to conduct a new marketing process.
+This selection occurred before the chapter 11 filing; the bankruptcy process was used to obtain court approval and sale order protections.

 Stalking horse terms and the insider bid structure.
 The stalking horse agreement provided for $52.5 million in cash plus assumption of approximately $13.1 million in trade liabilities—a combined value of approximately $65.6 million.
-The transaction structure preserved the business as a going concern, retained the majority of employee positions, and maintained key trade creditor relationships through liability assumption rather than leaving trade claims in the bankruptcy estate.
+The transaction structure preserved the business as a going concern, retained the majority of employee positions, and maintained trade creditor relationships through liability assumption.

-The buyer's identity created an insider transaction dynamic that required careful structuring.
 Diversified Holding, LLC was controlled by the Greenberg family—the same family that had been forced off the Board of Directors eight months earlier at lender insistence.
-The acquisition thus represented a mechanism for the founding family to regain ownership of the business they had built over three generations, financed by a third-party equipment finance company (Macquarie Equipment Capital) rather than the existing lender group.
-The insider bid required enhanced scrutiny to demonstrate fairness, including the prepetition marketing process conducted by the Restructuring Committee and the opportunity for competing bids at the chapter 11 sale hearing.
+The acquisition was financed by Macquarie Equipment Capital.
+The prepetition marketing process and the opportunity for competing bids at the chapter 11 sale hearing addressed the insider bidder structure.

 Credit bid dispute and price increase.
 The sale price increased from the initial $65.6 million to $69 million—an enhancement of approximately $3.4 million—to resolve a dispute over the senior lenders' ability to credit bid their secured claims at the sale hearing.
 Under Section 363(k) of the Bankruptcy Code, secured creditors generally have the right to credit bid the face value of their secured claims at bankruptcy sales rather than paying cash.
 This right can affect auction dynamics by allowing secured lenders to top cash bids without deploying additional capital.

 The ABL lenders' credit bid rights created uncertainty about whether the stalking horse could prevail at auction if lenders elected to credit bid.
-By increasing the cash consideration, the Diversified/Macquarie buyers eliminated the need to litigate credit bid entitlements or risk losing the auction to a lender credit bid.
+By increasing the cash consideration, the Diversified/Macquarie buyers resolved the credit bid dispute.
 Judge Christopher M. Lopez approved the $69 million going-concern sale on October 22, 2025—41 days after the petition date—with the sale order entered October 27, 2025.

 Cash collateral operations.
 The Debtors funded chapter 11 operations using cash collateral rather than new debtor-in-possession financing.
 An interim cash collateral order entered September 15, 2025 authorized a $3.4 million four-week operating budget, with adequate protection provided to secured lenders through replacement liens and enhanced reporting requirements.
 A second interim order followed on October 8, 2025, extending cash collateral access through the sale closing.